-Parallel branch and bound has also been widely studied.
-See, for example, Refs.
-[5,6].
-Rather early on it was discovered that there are speedu malies in parallel branch and bound [7]: Completion times are not monotonically nonincreasing as a function of the number of processors.
-In the discussion that follows, let T denote the search tree, $c^$ the cost of a minimum-cost leaf in T, $T^ \subseteq T$ the subtree of T whose nodes cost less than or equal to $c^$ , n the number of nodes in $T^$ , and h the height of $T^$ .
-Karp and Zhang [8] present a universal randomized method called Local Best-First Search for parallelizing sequential branchand-bound algorithms.
-When executing on a completely connected, message-passing multiprocessor, the method's computational complexity is asymptotically optimal with high probability, O(n/p+h), where p is the number of processors.
-The computational complexity of maintaining the local data structure and the communication overhead is ignored in their analysis.
-When $n > p^2 \log p$ , Liu et al. [9] give a method for branch and bound that is asymptotically optimal with high probability, assuming that interprocessor communication is controlled by a central FIFO arbiter.
-Herley et al. [10] give a deterministic parallel algorithm for branch and bound based on the parallel heap selection algorithm of Frederickson [11], combined with a parallel priority queue.
-The complexity of their method is $O(n/p + h \log^2(np))$ on an EREW-PRAM, which is optimal for $h = O(n/(p \log^2(np)))$ .
-This bound includes communication costs on an EREW-PRAM.
+Parallel branch and bound also has been widely studied.
+See, for example, [28, 29].
+Rather early on it was discovered that there are speedup anomalies in parallel branch and bound [15]: Completion times are not monotonically non-increasing as a function of the number of processors.
+In the discussion that follows, let T denote the search tree, c^ denote the cost of a minimum cost leaf in T, $T^ \subseteq T$ denote the subtree of T whose nodes cost less than or equal to c^ , n denote the number of nodes in T^ , and h denote the height of T^ .
+In [13], Karp and Zhang present a universal randomized method called Local Best-First Search for parallelizing sequential branch-and-bound algorithms.
+When executing on a completely connected, message-passing multiprocessor, the method's computational complexity is asymptotically optimal with high probability: O(n/p+h), where p is the number of processors.
+The computational complexity of maintaining the local data structure and the communication overhead are ignored in their analysis.
+When $n > p^2 \log p$, Liu, Aiello, and Bhatt [18] give a method for branch and bound that is asymptotically optimal with high probability, assuming that interprocessor communication is controlled by a central FIFO arbiter.
+Herley, Pietracaprina, and Pucci [11], give a deterministic parallel algorithm for branch and bound based on the parallel heap selection algorithm of Frederickson [9], combined with a parallel priority queue.
+The complexity of their method is $O(n/p + h \log^2(np))$ on an EREW-PRAM, which is optimal for $h = O(n/(p \log^2(np)))$.
+This bound includes communication costs on a EREW-PRAM.

-Distributed branch and bound has also been widely studied.
-Tschöke et al. [12] contributed experimental work on distributed branch and bound for TSP using over 1000 processors.
+Distributed branch and bound also has been widely studied.
+Tschoeke, Lueling, and Monien contributed experimental work on distributed branch and bound for TSP [27] using over 1,000 processors.
 When the number of processors gets large, fault tolerance becomes an issue.
-Yahfoufi and Dowaji [13] present perhaps the first distributed fault-tolerant branch-and-bound algorithm.
+Yahfoufi and Dowaji [31] present perhaps the first distributed fault-tolerant branch and bound algorithm.